 About the project

 Study Hall Educational Foundation (SHEF) supports an impressive portfolio of initiatives aimed at educating and empowering underprivileged girls in urban and rural India.
 Since it began in 1994, SHEF has reached over 2,500,000 students through direct and indirect initiatives in the states of Uttar Pradesh and Rajasthan.

 How we help

 The Mona Foundation has partnered with SHEF since 2008.
 Since then, SHEF has scaled its model of education from 21 to 2,320 government schools, empowering 405,710 students in 2019 alone.
-Mona currently supports five SHEF programs:
+Mona currently supports six SHEF programs:

 - Digital Study Hall – To address the shortage of qualified teachers in poor and remote rural schools in India, DSH creates videos of the best teachers in actual classroom sessions and provides them free of charge to all teachers and students in poor public schools.
 Ongoing teacher training is offered to reinforce the quality of teaching and learning.